Don't Go Near the Water (novel): "All Good Things Must Come to an End"

 The officers of ComFleets HQ celebrate the end of the war and the impending return of most to civilian life with a wild party in the new officers' club.
 Siegel invites Melora and Mr. Alba to attend, and Mr. Alba finds the behavior of the American officers anthropologically fascinating.
 Lieutenant Griffin has been unexpectedly ordered to Sydney — after the end of the war has restored the normal female-to-male ratio — but lifts his depression by tossing a taunting Lieutenant (jg) Pendleton into the swimming pool.
 Ensign Tyson wanders the club with his tennis racket swatting higher-ranked officers on the buttocks while yelling, "Mind your rudder!" in imitation of Commander Nash.
 Yeoman Garrett enters the club "like a Viking come to raid" and carries off Ensign Thomas.
 Ensign Siegel, in a "spontaneous" gesture orchestrated to resemble a media awards ceremony, informs the exec that he has been awarded the Legion of Merit.
 Admiral Boatwright, a close friend of Mr. Alba's, announces Melora's engagement to Siegel.
 (After his night with Shoemaker, Siegel had driven directly to the Albas to ask for her in marriage, after which Mr. Alba invited him to work as an investment broker in the bank on Tulura.)
 At dawn the next morning, with the party still in full session, Siegel finally succeeds in teaching Nash how to use a sextant.

 "'So that's how it's done,' Nash said.
 Abruptly the exec gave a superior little laugh.
 'Really it's very simple, isn't it, Siegel—unlike Public Relations.
 Why, any meathead could be a seagoing officer.'"

 Reception

 Don't Go Near the Water was the best-selling work of fiction of 1956 in the United States, finishing ahead of The Last Hurrah, Peyton Place, and Andersonville, the other three novels to reach "Number One" on The New York Times Best Seller list for that year.
 Don't Go Near the Water achieved that position on August 12 after just three weeks on the list, and remained there 19 weeks until November 25, when Peyton Place replaced it.

+Kirkus positively reviewed the book stating that "[t]here's farce more than fun in the episodes, with the humor in the slickness of the situations and the absurdities of the characters, and it has a popular swing in its talk -- and its sex."